fatma-hassanein/BostonAirBNB_Dataset_Analysis/blog.md

-# Boston AirBNB Analysis Blog Post
+# How to relate Boston AirBNB Residences to the renters and their satisfaction

 ![intro_image](https://github.com/fatma-hassanein/BostonAirBNB_Dataset_Analysis/blob/main/Analysis_introImage.jpg?raw=true)